 Open the Abaqus environment variable file

-in the Abaqus installation directory, save the modified environment variable file in the same directory as the.inp
+\with\\; if you’re unable to modifyabaqus_v6.envin the Abaqus installation directory, save the modified environment variable file in the same directory as the.inpfile). -

 Run the calculation with